 While waiting to go to the circuit, participants are reminded not to press READY until instructed to do so by the league admin(s).
 This is to ensure that all those attending the race event(s) are present.

 2.1.1 LOBBY FAILURES/CRASHES/ERRORS – The league admin/host will create a race lobby in accordance with RULE 2.1.
 However, if there are failures/issues in creating the lobby, such as crashes/errors which prevents all drivers joining or the race event is unable to start, the league admin/host will create a new race lobby.

 The league admin/host will make 3 attempts to start the race event.
 If the race has not proceeded after 3 attempts or within 30 minutes of the scheduled start time, the race will be cancelled for that evening.

 A decision whether to cancel the race or postpone until a later date will be undertaken by the site director.

 2.1.2 CAR SELECTION – It is the responsibility of every driver to ensure that they are in their designated car.
 Failure to adhere to this ruling may result in DISQUALIFICATION from the race classification.

 2.2 FORMULA ONE LOBBY SETTINGS – Invictus Racing League will use the following lobby settings for official Formula One race events.
 "Assist restrictions" will be the maximum assists permitted for all race events:

 2.3 EQUAL & REALISTIC PERFORMANCE LEAGUES - Invictus Racing League operates a variety of league formats; utilising both equal and realistic performance.
 The Formula One lobby settings outlined in RULE 2.2 will apply to all Equal and Realistic Performance leagues; with the exception that car performance will be set to REALISTIC.

-2.3.1 REALISTIC PERFORMANCE LEAGUE - The Realistic Performance League car allocation operates differently to the Equal Performance Leagues.
-Drivers will be allocated different cars after each race event by the platform coordinator, and will be appropriate to their pace in relation to the other drivers of the league.
-Drivers will receive additional Championship points if they achieve the following:
+2.3.1 REALISTIC PERFORMANCE LEAGUE - The Realistic Performance League will run both a SPRINT and FEATURE Race for each event.
+Car allocation will vary from the Equal Performance Leagues; drivers will be allocated different cars after each race event by the platform coordinator and will be appropriate to their pace in relation to the other drivers of the league.
+Drivers will receive an additional Championship point for setting the fastest valid lap time during the sprint and feature race in accordance with regulation 8.2.3.